Click on an image to go to the project

 CloudWorks (Sound Committee)

-CloudWorks is the name of the project team that worked on recreating the ETC Festival in a virtual space in order to accommodate for the remote environment the semester took place in.
+I volunteered to sound design and compose for CloudWorks, a project that recreated the ETC Festival in a virtual space in order to accommodate for the remote environment the Fall 2020 semester took place in.
 Since the project team lacked sound designers, they asked for some volunteers to help set up a Sound Committee to sound design for the experience.

 I worked on the Sound Committee with two other sound designers, Noah Kankanala and Tianyi Cao, to compose BGMs and create sound effects for the experience.
 I helped coordinate between the committee and the main project team in order to ensure that our sound design matched with the creative vision for the festival, and also took on the scheduling and task management for the large amount of work that needed to be done for this undertaking.